bandyp/djandy-ecommerce/README.md

 # Bali Silver

 After spending our honeymoon in Bali and seeing all the fantastic crafts Bali has to offer.
 My wife and I thought about importing and selling some of the more unique items.
+Particularly the world renowned silver jewellery which we watched being hand crafted in Bali.

 ## UX
 ![Bali Silver](#)

-After opening the stylish home page the user is invited to login or register to see the impressive display of crafted items.
+Open on the product page the user is invited register from a tab in the navigation bar.
+After a seemless registration, all options appear at the top of the screen.
+Allowing the user to read blogs of fellow users and create their own.
+They can contact the admin via the 'contact us' page, or read more about the company selling the products by clicking the 'About us" tab.

+Naturally, they can search and buy products too.

 [Click here](library/BaliSilver.pdf) to see the mock ups.